Unconventional Fly Ashes and their Impact on Concrete Performance

-Effects of Retarding Admixtures on Calcium Sulfoaluminate Cement Hydration
+Effects of Retarding Admixtures on Calcium Sulfoaluminate Cement Hydration and Microstructure

 One pathway to reducing the environmental impact of concrete infrastructure is through use of alternative cements comprised of lower calcium content, and requiring lower clinkering temperatures, such as calcium sulfoaluminate cement.
 However, in contrast to portland cement systems, many of the basic mechanisms controlling hydration and property development are poorly understood for alternative cement systems.
 Our research group is working to bridge the gap between current understanding and what is needed to properly design and use alternative cement systems.

 Our first focus has been on understanding the effect of retarders on hydration and property development in calcium sulfoaluminate systems.

 Pervious Concrete for Acid Mine Drainage Remediation

 As a result of America’s extensive history of mining, acid mine drainage (AMD) is a significant problem in many states, with over 10,000 miles of impacted streams in the U.S. When iron sulphide minerals (especially pyrite) interact with moisture and oxygen, typically as a result of mining operations, acid mine drainage develops.
 The oxidation of sulphide minerals releases hydrogen ions into the water, lowering its pH.
 This, in turn, causes dissolution of heavy metal complexes and leaches elevated concentrations of these ions into the AMD, causing acute and chronic impacts to nearby surface waters.